-Nuiqsut is located about 18 miles south of the Colville River headwaters at the Beaufort Sea and 136 miles southeast of Barrow.
+Nuiqsut is located about 18 miles south of the Colville River headwaters at the Beaufort Sea and 136 miles southeast of Utqiagvik.
 The Colville River Delta has traditionally been a gathering and trading place for the Iñupiat and a good source for hunting and fishing.
-After 27 Barrow families moved overland to the area, the Arctic Slope Regional Corporation funded construction of the village in 1974.
+After 27 Utqiagvik families moved overland to the area, the Arctic Slope Regional Corporation funded construction of the village in 1974.
 The new residents lived in a tent city for 18 months before permanent housing could be built.
 Nuiqsut was incorporated as a second class city in 1975.

 Population and Economy

 In 2015, there were 446 residents in Nuiqsut and a labor force of 205 in 2014, according to the States employment statistics.
 Approximately 87 percent of residents are Iñupiat.
 Like all North Slope villages, Nuiqsut’s economy is based primarily on subsistence hunting, fishing, and whaling.
 Nearby subsistence species include bowhead whales, caribou, seals, moose and waterfowl; fish include whitefish, burbot, arctic char and grayling.

 The public sector employed 54 percent of the workers in Nuiqsut, and other employment opportunities are with the Kuukpik village corporation and the construction industry.

 Some residents sell local arts and crafts, including skin masks and boats, fur mittens, parkas and carved ivory.

 The borough provides public electricity and water/wastewater services.
 Free trash pick-up is also provided by the borough.